harrycresswell/harry/content/page/uses.md

 [Raivo OTP](https://apps.apple.com/us/app/raivo-otp/id1459042137)** is a fantastic open source authenticator app which I use to generate one-time passwords.
 It seemlessly handles back up and sync across iOS and MacOS devices.

-[Jitsi Meet](https://meet.jit.si)** is another fantastic open source tool which I use for video calls.
-Calls are encrypted and you don’t need an account to use it which is a plus.
+[Jitsi Meet](https://meet.jit.si)** is another fantastic open source tool, which I use for video calls.
+Calls are encrypted and you don’t need an account to use it, which is a bonus.

 [Tresorit Send](https://send.tresorit.com) is brilliant for sending big files, end-to-end encrypted.

-[Malwarebytes](https://www.malwarebytes.com/) is a lightweight anti-malware and virus removal software which runs quietly in the background, performing a daily scan of your system to keep it protected.
+[Malwarebytes](https://www.malwarebytes.com/) is a lightweight anti-malware and virus removal software which quietly runs in the background, performing a daily scan of your system to keep it protected.

 ## Reading

 [NetNewsWire](https://netnewswire.com)** is my RSS reader of choice.
-If that doesn’t mean much to you then think of it as curating your own feed of content from people or websites that you want to follow – but without some algorithm controlling how you receive content.
+If that doesn’t mean much to you, then think of it as curating your own feed of content from people or websites that you want to follow.
+But without some algorithm controlling how you receive content.
 Content arrives chronologically and it couldn’t be more simple.

 [Readwise](https://readwise.io/) and [Reader](https://readwise.io/read) are quickly becoming my favourite two tools.
 I use the former to save highlights from eBooks and articles, which are then rolled up in a daily review.
 The latter I use as a “read it later” app — for saving long form content — though it can also be used as an RSS reader.

-I’ve recently started using the [Kindle](https://apps.apple.com/gb/app/kindle/id302584613) app to read ebooks when I’m not with my [Kindle Paperwhite](https://www.amazon.co.uk/kindle-paperwhite-8-gb-now-with-a-68-display-and-adjustable-warm-light-with-ads/dp/B08N3TCP2F).
+I’ve recently started using the [Kindle](https://apps.apple.com/gb/app/kindle/id302584613) app to read ebooks.
+Very handy when I’m not with my [Kindle Paperwhite](https://www.amazon.co.uk/kindle-paperwhite-8-gb-now-with-a-68-display-and-adjustable-warm-light-with-ads/dp/B08N3TCP2F).

 ## Writing

 [Typora](https://typora.io) allows you to write markdown in preview, so it feels more like working in Google Docs and less like a code editor.
 Typora has a great outline panel which helps you structure your articles.
 These days I’ll create a markdown post with Hugo, then open it in Typora and work on the content from there.
 Before now I would have composes drafts elsewhere, then copy them across to Hugo.
 This new approach is seamless and allows you to version control your work.

 [Obsidian](https://obsidian.md/)** is my note taking tool of choice.
-I’m not yet using it to it’s full potential as a second brain, but it‘s something I plan on working on in the future.
-I’ve recently started using it for journaling, too.
-Using the Daily notes plugin which spins up a new daily note from a template, when I launch the app each morning.
+I’m not yet using it to it’s full potential as a second brain, but this is something I plan on working on in the future.
+I’ve also started using it for journaling and planning OKR with Quarterly, Weekly and Daily notes.

 I use [Grammarly](https://www.grammarly.com) with caution.
 It’s helpful for picking up typos, bad grammar and so on, but use it too much and it strips the personality from your writing.